-Susan Colbourn is a historian of international relations since 1945 who specializes in transatlantic relations, the politics of European security, and the North Atlantic Treaty Organization (NATO).
+Susan Colbourn is a historian of post-1945 international affairs who specializes in the politics of European security, the role of nuclear weapons, and the North Atlantic Treaty Organization (NATO).

 She is the author of Euromissiles: The Nuclear Weapons That Nearly Destroyed NATO, which came out with Cornell University Press in autumn 2022.